 If you don’t know how much money your survivors will need, a quick and dirty rule of thumb is 15 to 20 times your annual income.
 So, if you make $75,000 per year, your family will need a total of $1,125,000 (investments plus insurance proceeds) – at a minimum to replace your income.
 By the way, no cheating.
 The equity in your home doesn’t count as an asset for this example.
 The family has to live somewhere…..right?

-Again, the easiest and cheapest way to create that is by buying cheap term life insurance.
+Again, the easiest and cheapest way to create that is by buying cheap term life insurance, if you need more information on what type of coverage you need, check out our post on term versus whole life insurance.
 But don’t stop there.
 Once you have these assets in place communicate with your survivors to let them know how best to invest that money to create the income they will need.

 Do you have a “Continuation Plan” in place?
 Have you talked about it with your spouse?
 How often do you update it?